 Here are three suppliers of chocolate that make it without soy lecithin:

 This poison is non-negotiable.
 No soy lecithin for me.
 What about you?
-Leave a comment and let me know!
+If you know of a good brand that makes chocolate without soy lecithin, leave a comment and let me know!